ENA Page Program Brings MLK Students To Capitol

 Excused from classes, the pages attend the TISL General Assembly and perform the traditional duties of pages at a legislative assembly.

 The pages elect their own Chief Page, Deputy Chief Page and Secretary.
 The program is open to high school students at MLK.
-The adviser at MLK is Ms. Olivia Flakes.

 At TISL, pages perform a wide range of tasks, including: